jhegemann/Muonbase/README.md

 # Users
-The user management is not dynamic, so in order to add a user you have to manually edit the users file, which is, like the general configuration, in a json format.
-Hashed passwords are SHA256 and can be generated e.g. on the command line using `echo -n 'password' | sha256sum`.
+The user management is not dynamic, so in order to add a user you have to manually edit the users file, which is, like the general configuration, in a JSON format.
+Hashed passwords are `SHA256` and can be generated e.g. on the command line using `echo -n 'password' | sha256sum`.
 Don't forget to shred your shell history after doing that.
 Some shells don't log commands to history if they are prefixed with a space.
 Regarding authorization, Muonbase by now implements only simple http basic authorization and there is no possibility to set user permissions on specific documents,